julianprester/website/src/bookshelf/27-essential-principles-of-story.md

 Only because of this ability were humans able to build civilisations.

 Daniel Joshua Rubin in his book "27 Essential Principles of Story" offers a simple but effective template with which one can develop stories.
-Rubin's fundamental storytelling structure mirrors the classic three-act structure with its three climactic moments of theater, film and television.
+Rubin's fundamental storytelling structure mirrors the classic three-act structure with its three climactic moments of theatre, film and television.
 He refers to the three acts as the beginning with the central dramatic question, the middle with a clash of expectations and the ending with the answer to the central dramatic question.

 > "When someone tells you a story, the first thing you wonder is "Does this have a point?"
 The end of your story answers that question—it expresses your theme, or main idea, the one the entire narrative is crafted to convey."